This is a guest post by Cornelius Mota of Poise Catalyst.

 - The 8 Habits of Highly Productive People

-- How To Achieve More With Less In Life Using 80/20 Principle (3-part series)
+- How to How to Achieve More With Less Using The 80/20 Principle (3-part series)

 Tip #2: Set Limits

 In order to enjoy work-life balance, you need to become a master at setting limits.
 In the beginning of my career I used to put in long hours, thinking that “ok, I just need to finish this urgent project and then I will go for a more balanced schedule”.
 It didn’t happen, as there is always something more to do, always something urgent and/or important to address.